ibbles/StrictAliasing/README.md

 }
 ```

-What we would like the optimizer to do is to store `src_start` and `dst_start`
+What we would like the optimizer to do is to store `src_start`, `dst_start`, and
-in registers while copying a block instead of reloading it from the array for
+the block size in registers while copying a block instead of reloading it from
-every float.
-Passing `-O3` produces quite a bit of code for this function, so
+the array for every float.
+Passing `-O3` produces quite a bit of code for this
-`-O3 is used instead.
+function, so `-Os` is used instead.

-First the version without strict aliasin:
+First the version without strict aliasing, i.e., with `-fno-strict-aliasing`:

 Clang:
 ```c++